Top Candidate Relationship Management Software - WebCatalog

 tryhellohire.com

-Hellohire is an AI-powered recruiting assistant that significantly reduces hiring time (and cost) by automatically engaging, screening, and scheduling interviews with top candidates in minutes.
+Hellohire is an AI recruiting assistant that automates candidate engagement, screening, and interview scheduling to streamline the hiring process.

 Rakuna